 I joined the RPCA Board in 2007 (after serving on the Riverview School Council for four years) because I wanted to get involved and work within the system to improve our community.
 Promoting sustainable development and good environmental stewardship has been a passion of mine for many years and is one reason why I am working for the federal government.
 I was drawn to the RPCA initially because of my concerns that the proposed Alta Vista Transportation Corridor roadway was a bad idea but there are many other local issues that also interested me, including having a revitalized Alta Vista Shopping Plaza and more sidewalks and better bike paths built in this area.
 My goal is to help the RPCA be an effective forum for the Riverview Park community to gather their thoughts and share them with City officials.

-Lorella Piirik (board member)
+Lorella Piirik (Director)

 I moved to Riverview Park neighbourhood a year ago after living in Thunder Bay for 14 years and in Toronto for most of my life prior.
 I moved here for a job at CHEO as Materials Management manager.